 There are certain risks involved in the Company seeking to expand its business through acquisitions, license agreements, joint ventures and other initiatives.
 There is risk involved with each of these.
 Acquisitions and new license agreements require the Company to ensure that new brands will successfully complement the other brands in its portfolio.
 The Company assumes the risk that the new brand will not be viewed by the public as favorably as its other brands.
-In addition, the integration of an acquired company or licensed brand into the Company's existing business can strain the Company's current infrastructure with the additional work required and there can be no assurance that the integration of acquisitions or licensed brands will be successful or that acquisitions or licensed brands will generate sales increases.
+In addition, the integration of an acquired company or licensed brand into the Company's existing business can strain the Company's current infrastructure with the additional work required and there can be no assurance that the integration of acquisitions or licensed brands will generate sales increases.
 The Company needs to ensure it has the adequate human resources and systems in place to allow for successful assimilation of new businesses.
 The inability to successfully implement its growth strategies could adversely affect the Company's future financial condition and results of operations.